kyleget/whateverscript/README.md

 ```

 ### Advanced Usage
-You can also quickly convert existing typed objects by either explicitly setting the `Whatever` type or by using the `makeWhatever` utiltiy function.
+You can also quickly convert existing typed objects by either explicitly setting the `Whatever` type or by using the `makeWhatever` utility function.
 ```
 // foo.ts
 export const helloWorld: IntrinsicAttributes & InferPropsInner<Pick<{ myProp }> & Requireable<(...args)> = 'Hello World!';